CrazyBug720/Number/readme.txt

   solution1: used raw pointer and supported cascading "+" operations.

-  solution2: used smarter pointer but not supported cascading "+" operations.
+  solution2: used smart pointer but not supported cascading "+" operations.